0018akhil/django-imagescraper/README.md

 # Django image scraper
 Paste the URL from where you want to scrap all the images.
-Create a folder called 'images' in project scrapped images will be availabe in the folder.
+Create a folder called 'images' in the project, scrapped images will be available in the folder.

 # Requirements